abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 The logician Rudolf Carnap coined the term "functor" as part of his project to formalize the syntax for the natural languages such as English in order to create a precise way for us to talk about science.
 Originally, a functor meant a word or phrase whose meaning can be customized by combining it with numerical value, such as the phrase "the temperature at $x$ o'clock", which has a different meaning depending on the value of $x$.

-In other words, a functor is a phrase that *acts as a function*, only not a function between sets, but one between *linguistic concepts* (such as times and temperature.)
+In other words, a functor is a phrase that *acts as a function*, only not a function between sets, but one between *linguistic concepts* (such as times and temperature).

 ![Functor, as envisioned by Rudolf Carnap.](../06_functors/functor_carnap.svg)